ajwills72/rmip/docs/teacher_notes.md

 | 000 | Upload of experiment to JATOS |
 | 050 | Complete [within-subjects differences](https://ajwills72.github.io/rminr/anova1.html) ANOVA worksheet |
 | 110 | Finish |

+#### Advice: Tips for conversion to OSWeb/JATOS experiment

+Instructions on converting the OpenSesame experiment script for use in JATOS are given [in this document](https://github.com/ajwills72/rmip/blob/master/docs/prepare_your_online_study.pptx)

+Here are a few things to watch out for when converting to OSWeb:

+- When the task runs in a browser, long text instructions might get cut off at the edges.
+To avoid this, students can edit the text object and introduce line breaks using an html line break tag (\<br\>)
+- sounds might not work if participants use Safari to run the experiment
+- Make sure the "0,1" default value is deleted in the "possible subject numbers" field before exporting the experiment

 #### Advice: "Last working version" debugging of R code